 The Qualified Pension Plans are defined benefit plans which provide most union employees, as well as non-union employees hired before January 1, 2011, with a retirement benefit.
-Supplemental non-qualified, non-contributory executive retirement programs provide additional defined pension benefits for certain executives.
-During the years ended March 31, 2025, 2024, and 2023, the Company made contributions of approximately zero, zero, and \$18.6 million, respectively, to the Qualified Pension Plans.
+Supplemental non-qualified, non-contributory executive retirement programs provide additional defined pension benefits for certain executives and for eligible participants covers compensation levels in excess of the Internal Revenue Service ("IRS") limits.
+The Company did not make contributions to the Qualified Pension Plans during the years ended March 31, 2025 and 2024.
 The Company does not expect to contribute to the Qualified Pension Plans during the year ending March 31, 2026.

-Benefit payments to Pension Plan participants for the years ended March 31, 2025, 2024, and 2023 were approximately \$31.3 million, \$61.4 million, and \$35.8 million, respectively.
-Benefit payments for the year ended March 31, 2024 included payments for an annuity contract purchase.
+Benefit payments to Pension Plan participants for the years ended March 31, 2025 and 2024 were approximately \$0.4 million and \$0.6 million, respectively.